Outside Room

 The Ch’i Min Yao Shu (Essential Techniques For The Peasantry), dated BC 535, was based on the moon’s cycle giving recommendations for the timing of crop planting.
 Roman writers Cato and Varro wrote prolifically on the subject.
 Pliny obtained his moon planting information from the Druids, and Native American peoples and African tribes still use the lunar cycle for planting and to determine times for their celebrations.
 Christian festivals still retain links to the lunar year.
 For example, the Easter and harvest celebrations, even in the rural areas of most industrialised nations, still use moon cycles.

-The wise gardener looks beyond the earth to the cycles of the heavens to determine the times to sow and reap.
+The wise gardener looks beyond the earth to the cycles of the heavens to determine the times to sow and reap

 The Moon’s Influence